tommac08/docsv2/sources/index.md

 Shippable comprises of two products that enables you to ship code faster -

-### Shippable CI
-Shippable CI is our Continuous Integration and Deployment Platform.
+**Shippable CI:** Shippable CI is our Continuous Integration and Deployment Platform.
 It uses **Build Minions** which are docker based containers to run your workloads.
 After building and testing your code, you can push your docker image to Docker Hub, Google Container Registry or any other private registry.

 Go to [Shippable CI overview](ci_overview.md) to learn more.

-### Shippable Formations
-Shippable Formations is a system based on Kubernetes that allows you to manage your multi-tier application across multiple environments without writing any DevOps code.
+**Shippable Formations** Shippable Formations is a system based on Kubernetes that allows you to manage your multi-tier application across multiple environments without writing any DevOps code.
 It is persistent, fully orchestrated and scalable.

 Go to [Shippable Formations Overview](formations_overview.md) to learn more.